clemenssielaff/notf/pynotf/pynotf/scene.md

 4. Self, in order to create or remove child nodes.

 That looks like a function signature (self, ValueSignal) to me.
 A Callback has a name, which can be registered with the IPlug.
 An IPlug can only call a single or no Callback - we don't allow multiple connected Callbacks.
 Of course, you can set up the one Callback to call two other ones, but that's your responsibility.

+## Private Node Data

+Original question: *Should properties always emit a pair of old/ new value?*

+The reason why I thought this might be a good idea is that otherwise you could have functions that require both values, for example to check if the value changed from positive to negative or whatever.
+If you only provide the one value, the Node must store the previous value somewhere.

+Then again, I guess we could just allow a single Value as state of the Node, one that is not a Property and is private to the Node itself.

+## Node State Machine

+### State Switching

+The question right now is if Receivers always call their new callbacks right away or not - and if they do, in which order?

+My first instinct was to say "Whenever a Callback is reassigned, the new one is called immediately with the latest Value".
+Then I realized, that during a State change this would mean that the first Callback is called before the last Callback in the State change has a change to switch leading to weird race-conditions where one Callback somehow triggers others (through Properties) even though they are currently undergoing a State change.
+The next step was to say, after a State change, all new Callbacks are called once, this way we don't have any in-transition calls.
+This sounds like it is required for a working system but not sufficient yet.
+After all, the order in which the Callbacks are called is also important.
+Ideally, it shouldn't but I am not sure if I can rely on orthogonality between Callbacks.

+Actually, I can be sure that they are not orthogonal.
+What about a Node that has different Callbacks for "mouse down" and "mouse up"?
+Even though it isn't specified anywhere in the Node, it is reasonable to expect "mouse down" to be the first call and a corresponding "mouse up" before the next one.

+Maybe then, this idea of re-emitting Values from IPlugs and Properties is a bad idea to begin with?
+Yes it is.
+Instead, a State change should go like this:

+1. StateA:Enter function is called.
+StateA is the entry State of the Node.
+2. Somehow a transition to StateB is triggered.
+3. StateA:Exit function is called
+4. StateB:Enter function is called

 ## Is a Widget a Node?